 My mother-in-law lives in Maine.
 Up in an area called the Mid-Coast.
 Her house is up on a hill, and down below is the beautiful town of Belfast Maine right on the Penobscot Bay.
 Belfast is about 2 hours northeast of Portland and about an hour due east of Augusta.
 We have been to this area countless times – in the spring, summer and fall, so I am so excited to share with you all the great things to do in Belfast Maine.

 Especially in the off-season, hotel choices are limited.
 Luckily the one hotel in town, The Fireside Inn & Suites, is pretty awesome.

 We have been staying at this hotel since little man was… well, little.
-So for about seven years.
+So for about nine years!
 Previously a Comfort Inn, when the Fireside brand came in a few years ago, they only improved on the quality of the hotel and service.